 I considered exploring an abandoned Trenton hospital called Mercer Hospital , but the YouTube videos of the surrounding neighbourhood made me uncomfortable about exploring the building alone.
 On the Abandoned website, I read about State Street Presbyterian Church, which I could not locate on Google Maps.
 But then I found a link to a website describing an abandoned rail car in Lambertville.
 The photographs on the website caught my interest, and the location was easy to find on Google.

 There is a group of people that find abandoned buildings fascinating.
 The Germans call it ruinenlust, and the people that document it are referred to as urban explorers.
 I have discovered that I am a proud part of that group.
-Whether it’s left unaltered or filters are used to enhance the abandoned look and feel of the picture, the internet is full of these images.
+Whether left unaltered or filters are used to enhance the abandoned look and feel of the picture, the internet is full of these images.

 The air had a musty smell to it.
-I noticed that some of the trees had tinges of yellow, but the wooded lining the D&R Canal were still mostly green.
+I noticed that some of the trees had tinges of yellow, but the wood lining the D&R Canal were still mostly green.
 As I walked along the trail that followed the overgrown train tracks, my mind drifted to thinking about trains.

-Wooden railroads, called wagonways, were built in what would later become the United States starting from the 1720s.
+Wooden railroads, called wagonways, were built in what would later become the United States starting in the 1720s.
 I am not a railroad historian, but from what I have read, railroads played an essential role in the development of the United States, from the industrial revolution in the northeast in the early 1800s to the settlement of the West in the late 1800s.

 The rail lines connected workers in the smaller towns in the more westward counties of Morris, Mercer, Hunterdon and Somerset to more metropolitan cities such as Jersey City, Hoboken, Philadelphia and New York City.
 Some of these rail lines still operate as part of the New Jersey Transit System, which connects to Amtrak lines the go north to New York City and Boston and south into Philadelphia, Baltimore, and the District of Columbia.